Mohammed Hegazy: 2008 rulings

 In February, 2008, an Egyptian judge, Muhammad Husseini of a court in Cairo ruled that a Muslim who converted to Christianity cannot legally change his religious status, although he may believe what he wants in his heart.
-Judge Muhammad Husseini said that according to sharia, Islam is the final and most complete religion and therefore Muslims already practice full freedom of religion and cannot convert to an older belief (Christianity or Judaism).
+Judge Muhammad Husseini said that according to shari'a, Islam is the final and most complete religion and therefore Muslims already practice full freedom of religion and cannot convert to an older belief (Christianity or Judaism).
 Husseini also told the administrative court that Hegazy "can believe whatever he wants in his heart, but on paper he can't convert."

-Judge Husseini based his decision on Article 2 of the Egyptian constitution, which makes sharia the source of Egyptian law.
+Judge Husseini based his decision on Article 2 of the Egyptian constitution, which makes shari'a the source of Egyptian law.
 Hegazy has denounced the ruling as a violation of his basic rights.
 "What does the state have to do with the religion I embrace?"
 Hegazy questioned, according to the United States Copts Association following the ruling.

 The convert's defense team was also disappointed with the verdict: "The judge didn't listen to our defense, and we didn't even have a chance to talk before the court," said Gamel Eid, head of the Arab Network for Human Rights Information (ANHRI) to the Copts Association.
 An ANHRI representative said that Hegazy still plans to appeal the ruling or possibly open a new case.
 Katarina also plans to file a petition for her right to change her religion to Christianity.

 In Egypt, a child's registered religion is based on the father's official faith.
 Therefore, since Hegazy is officially Muslim, his daughter would not be able to enroll in Christian religious classes at school, wed in a church, or attend church services openly without harassment under Egyptian law.

 However, in a different case in the same month, an Egyptian court ruled that twelve Coptic Christians who converted to Islam and then reverted to Christianity could have their faith officially recognised.
 This decision was reached on the grounds that the Copts should not be considered apostates for converting from Islam because they had been born Christian.
 The decision overturned a lower court ruling that said the state need not recognise conversions from Islam because of a religious ban.

 A lawyer for the twelve Coptic Christians described the case as a victory for human rights and freedom of religion.
 He said that it could open the door for hundreds of other Copts who want to revert to their original faith from Islam.